JeffMangan/Python-Mic-Volume-Capture/README.md

 This was a side project created as a POC so sloppy code, WIP.

-Those are the necessary commands that need to be run.
+The following need to be installed.
 ========================================
 sudo apt-get install python3-pip
 pip install colored